Cellolizard/CTF-Writeups/jerseyctfII/README.md

 ### mystery - 250 pts <a name="mystery"></a>

-**Provided:** Someone thought it would be fun to leave this mysterious clue.
+**Challenge Description:** Someone thought it would be fun to leave this mysterious clue.
 How do these two items lead to the flag?

 ![youknowmymethodswatson](src/sherlock.jpg)

 **Solution:** Given the picture, my first instinct was to run `exiftool`, `xxd`, and `binwalk` on it to check for steganography-type puzzles or metadata clues.
 Nothing was coming up, so I decided to use our pal Google to search for cyber tools/references related to either a delicious breakfast of Eggs Benedict or perhaps the character Sherlock.
 Somewhat understandably, the latter is what got a hit and I was introduced to a OSINT search tool called `Sherlock` that takes a username, then returns all references of it across sites on the internet.

-Running our tool with the provided (what appears to be) username grants us the following:
+Running our tool with the given (what appears to be) username grants us the following:

 ![thehuntsafoot](src/sherlock_output.jpg)